omertal88/shavzak/README.md

 Please feel free to suggest features and bug fixes through pull requests.

+## Open Issues
+Exported Xlsx sheets don't contain the assignments that started at some previous day, but still active in the current day.

 ## To-Do
 4. Handle special roles.
 5. Binding shifts to one-another (Maybe it needs to be binding positions instead of shifts)